codica2/gitlab-bastion-ci-aws/README.md

 ## The runners.docker section

-In this section we can define the default Docker image to be used by the child Runners if it’s not defined in ``.gitlab-ci.yml``.
+In this section, we can define the default Docker image to be used by the child Runners if it’s not defined in ``.gitlab-ci.yml``.
 By using ``privileged = true``, all Runners will be able to run [Docker in Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-executor).

 Next, we use ``disable_cache = true`` to disable the Docker executor’s inner cache mechanism since we will use the distributed cache mode as described in the following section.